-Areas with high aggregate potential where the establishment of aggregate uses may be appropriate are identified as Aggregate Reserve areas on Schedule B. These areas are protected for possible future extraction purposes.
+Areas with high aggregate potential where the establishment of aggregate uses may be appropriate are identified as Aggregate Reserve Bedrock Resource areas on Schedule 'J' as a constraint overlay.
+These areas have a high potential for bedrock extraction and are protected for possible future extraction purposes.